Salmon Fish

 Nutritional Benefits of Salmon

-- Vitamins and minerals: Rich in B vitamins, selenium, and potassium.
+- Vitamins and minerals: Rich in B vitamins (especially B12), selenium, and potassium.
+You’re getting a full nutritional profile in every fillet.

 Culinary Uses of Salmon